 Computer vision applications allow companies to process data faster and more efficiently, reduce operational costs, and improve existing products and services.
 You would probably say that it sounds too general, and you are right.
 We are here to introduce you to the niche and its promising trends.

-What can computer vision do, and how will this technology develop in 2023?
+What examples of computer vision tools will spread across the globe in 2024?
 Let us find out step by step.

 What Is Computer Vision?
 Basic Terms and Principles